- About GPA/MPA

 - Patient Financial Support

 Rituxan, in combination with glucocorticoids, is the only FDA-approved treatment for patients with GPA and MPA

 Rituxan® (rituximab), in combination with glucocorticoids, is indicated for the treatment of adult patients with Granulomatosis with Polyangiitis (GPA) (Wegener's Granulomatosis) and Microscopic Polyangiitis (MPA).
-Click one of the links above to learn more about the Rituxan safety profile, 6-, 12-, and 18-month efficacy data, dosing recommendations, as well practice support tools.
+Click one of the links above to learn more about the Rituxan safety profile, 6-, 12-, and 18-month efficacy data, dosing recommendations, and practice support tools.

 Infusion Reactions: Rituxan administration can result in serious, including fatal infusion reactions.
 Deaths within 24 hours of Rituxan infusion have occurred.
 Approximately 80% of fatal infusion reactions occurred in association with the first infusion.
 Monitor patients closely.
 Discontinue Rituxan infusion for severe reactions and provide medical treatment for Grade 3 or 4 infusion reactions.